 Operating over a network always involve a certain security risk, and requires some awareness.
 Version 3 of RPyC was a rewrite of the library, specifically targeting security and service-orientation.
-Unlike v2.6, RPyC no longer makes use of unsecure protocols like security-related configuration parameters, comes with strict defaults, and encourages the use of a capability-based security model.
+Unlike version 2.6, RPyC no longer makes use of unsecure protocols like security-related configuration parameters, comes with strict defaults, and encourages the use of a capability-based security model.
 Even so, it behooves you to

 RPyC is intuitive and secure when used properly.
 However, if not used properly, RPyC is also the perfect back-door… The general recommendation is not to use RPyC openly exposed over the Internet.
 It’s wiser to use it only over secure local networks, where you trust your peers.
 This does not imply that there’s anything wrong with the mechanism–but the implementation details are sometimes too subtle to be sure of.
-Of course you can use RPyC over a secure connection, to mitigate these risks
+Of course, you can use RPyC over a secure connection, to mitigate these risks.

 RPyC works by exposing a root object, which in turn may expose other objects (and so on).
 For